Introduction to Child Support and Child Support Guidelines

 Which guidelines apply?

-Not every child is entitled to financial assistance from their parents, and different situations will dictate whether a child will receive support and for how long.
+The degree of legal support that a child can receive from their parents depends on the circumstances of both parties.
 Under the Divorce Act, the court can require a parent to pay for the support of a “child of the marriage”, which are children parents have together during a marriage, including adopted children, who:

 · Are under the age of majority who are still in the care of the parents; or